ValentinGautierCreatis/occipet/README.md

 pip install .
 ```

 You can install it in development mode.
-Changes in the source files while be applied without having to install
+Changes in the source files will be applied without having to install
 the package again.
 To do so, run the following :

 ``` sh